 Instagram – I love seeing your creations, so post a picture, tag @endofthefork and hashtag #endofthefork

 - 1 cup custard apple pulp around 5 ripe custard apples

 - 6 ginger cookies

 - 1 tablespoon honey

 - Halve the custard apples and scoop out the flesh, discarding the black seeds.
-Blend with lemon juice to a smooth consistency.
+Blend with lemon juice and sugar to a smooth consistency.

 - To serve, drizzle honey over each scoop of sorbet before sprinkling the cookie crumb on top.

 ♥ If you try this recipe, I’d love to see it – on Instagram use #endofthefork and tag me @endofthefork.